-If you have struggled with anxiety, depression, PTSD, or OCD trying to find solutions can be a long and frustrating process.
+If you have struggled with anxiety, depression, PTSD, or OCD trying to find solutions and knowing when to seek help can be a long and frustrating process.
 Perhaps more traditional therapies may not have been as successful for you.
 However, certain mental health disorders benefit from more enhanced treatment methods, like neurofeedback.
 So, what is Neurofeedback Therapy?
 This evidence-based treatment can successfully help retrain your brain so that you can experience relief from mental illness symptoms.

 The brain is a complex network of electrical activity.
 This activity is represented visually by brain waves: alpha, beta, delta, gamma, and theta.
 Certain common conditions, like ADHD, anxiety, and depression, generally occur when your brave waves aren’t working in concert with each other.

 For instance, scientists have learned that depression tends to occur in people whose brains have an imbalance between the activity in the right and left frontal lobes.
 For individuals with anxiety, poor connectivity between the part of the brain called the amygdala, and the prefrontal cortex seems to be the culprit.
 The neurofeedback helps rebalance or restore the messages your brain sends.